Ridgy Didge Feeding Guide for a Lifetime of Health

 Fresh clean water should be available at all times through the day.
 Don’t give water or food after 5pm while settling your puppy in and toilet training, this will help reduce night time toilet needs.
 Please don’t give your puppy cow’s milk as it will cause diarrhoea.

-• Your Cobberdog puppy has been weaned onto a balanced raw food diet and quality kibble, so continue to feed your puppy a healthy balanced diet to avoid health problems as they grow.
+• Your Cobberdog puppy has been weaned onto a balanced lightly cooked wholefood diet from Lyka (see information and link above) and quality kibble.
+Continue to feed your puppy a healthy balanced diet to avoid health problems as they grow.

-• Your puppy is used to having some fresh barf patty or a raw free-range chicken drumstick at Ridgy Didge for the afternoon feed.
-Sardines, fish, free range eggs and raw chicken carcass are good foods to alternate.
+• Your puppy is used to having Lyka food at Ridgy Didge for their afternoon feed.
+Sardines, fish, free range eggs and raw chicken carcass are good foods to alternate if you wish.
 All meat should be free-range grass-fed and contain good healthy fats.
-For a more convenient raw diet you can buy Barf patties from pet stores.
+For a more convenient raw diet you can buy Lyka wholefood meals (see above) or Barf pattis or other supplier foods as listed above.

 • We keep our dogs grain-free for the whole of their lives; grains and carbs cannot be used for energy by dogs, and are simply stored as fat!